A BRIEF HISTORY OF SPORT

 By Tim Lambert

 People have always played sports.
-In Ancient Egypt people went swimming.
-They also enjoyed boxing, wrestling and archery.
-They also played a game which involved standing on a boat and trying to knock the opposing team into the water with a stick.
+In Ancient Egypt, people went swimming.
+They also enjoyed boxing, wrestling, and archery.
+They also played a game that involved standing on a boat and trying to knock the opposing team into the water with a stick.

 The Olympic Games